xerial/sbt-sonatype/README.md

 The general steps for publishing your artifact to the Central Repository are as follows:

  * `publishSigned` to deploy your artifact to staging repository at Sonatype.
+ * `sonatypeRelease` do `sonatypeClose` and `sonatypePromote` in one step.
    * `sonatypeClose` closes your staging repository at Sonatype.
-This step verifiles Maven central sync requiement, GPG-signature, javadoc and source code presence, pom.xml settings, etc.
+This step verifies Maven central sync requirement, GPG-signature, javadoc and source code presence, pom.xml settings, etc.
    * `sonatypePromote` command verifies the closed repository so that it can be synchronized with Maven central.
-   * `sonatypeRelease` will do both `sonatypeClose` and `sonatypePromote` in one step.

 Note: If your project version has "SNAPSHOT" suffix, your project will be published to the [snapshot repository](http://oss.sonatype.org/content/repositories/snapshots) of Sonatype, and you cannot use `sonatypeRelease` command.